kevchau/CoinWrap/README.md

 # CoinWrap
-A wrapper API for CoinCap's API.
+A wrapper API for CoinCap's API with the added ability to authenticate users, add/remove assets, and calculate the USD value of various crypto quantities.

 ## Running CoinWrap
 CoinWrap uses express and runs like a standard node app.